Bounds to the normal for proximity region graphs: Introduction

 In our consideration of more general graphs, we will assume that the collection of forbidden regions $\{S(x,y): \{x,y\} \subseteq \mathbb{R}^d, x \not =y \}$ consists of nonempty measurable subsets of $\mathbb{R}^d$ that are symmetric in that \bea S(x,y)=S(y,x) \qmq{for all $\{x,y\} \subseteq \mathbb{R}^d, x \not =y$.} \ena Nonsymmetric sets $S(x,y)$ would be natural for the construction of directed forbidden region graphs, and though we do not consider them here our methods would apply.
-We assume also that \bea \{x,y\} \subseteq \overline{S(x,y)} \setminus S(x,y), \ena and that the \emph{normalized diameter} ${\cal D}$ of the collection of forbidden regions is finite, that is,
+With $\overline{S}$ denoting the closure of a set $S \subseteq \mathbb{R}^d$, we assume also that \bea \{x,y\} \subseteq \overline{S(x,y)} \setminus S(x,y), \ena and that the \emph{normalized diameter} ${\cal D}$ of the collection of forbidden regions is finite, that is,

 \bea <\infty \qmq{where} {\cal D}=\sup\left\{\frac{\|s-t\|}{\|x-y\|}: \{s,t\} \subseteq S(x,y),\{x,y\}\subseteq \mathbb{R}^{d}, x \not = y \right\}. \ena